1. IEEE Signal Processing Magazine

 SPS Awards Board Chair

 The SPS Awards Board is now accepting nominations for all Society level awards, from paper awards to the major society awards.
-Nominations are due by 1 September 2019 by 11:59 pm (ET).
+Nominations are due by 1 September 2021.
+Detailed information on the nomination process can be found online.
 Nominators should take into consideration the need for representation of diversity in the award nomination slate, when submitting their nominations.
-A new Society Diversity Statement is noted elsewhere in this document.
-Detailed information on the nomination process can be found online.
+The Society’s Diversity Statement is noted elsewhere in this document.
+The Awards Board suggests that, for nominations that have already been considered in the past three nomination cycles, the nominator take a pause for a minimum of one year before re-nomination.

-As a reminder, for the Best Paper Awards a board or committee cannot nominate a paper for this award if one or more of the paper’s authors is a member of their board or committee.
-This above same rule also applies to the Young Author Best Paper Award, however this also includes nominating an author of a paper where a member of a nominating board or committee is also an author on the paper, even though this member is not the “young author” being considered for the award.
+For the Best Paper Awards, please note that a board or a committee cannot nominate a paper for this award if one or more of the paper’s authors is a member of their committee or board.
+This above same rule also applies to the Young Author Best Paper Award, i.e. a committee or a board cannot nominate a young author of a paper for this award if any author of this paper is a member of their committee or board.

 One of the factors considered for paper awards is the citation impact information, so please provide this information in the nomination form.
 The Awards Board will continue to review the nominations and make selections on paper awards.

-Nominations submitted by individuals can have multiple co-nominators listed on the nomination form.
-In addition, individual nominations can include up to two endorsements from two other individuals.
+Nominations submitted by individuals, except for paper awards nominations, can have multiple co-nominators listed on the nomination form.
+In addition, individual nominations are strongly encouraged to include up to two endorsements from two other individuals.
 Nominations supported by committee/boards cannot be accompanied by endorsements.
-IEEE/SPS membership is no longer required for endorsements.
+IEEE/SPS membership is no longer required for endorsers.
 All endorsements must be submitted via the online nomination tool, which can be found here.
 A nominator cannot serve as an endorser for a nomination he/she is submitting.
-If the Society policies state that a particular Board/Committee/Individual is not eligible to nominate for a particular award, then members of that same group of individuals are not eligible to be endorsers.
+If the Society policies state that a particular Board/Committee/Individual is not eligible to nominate for a particular award, then members of that same Board/Committee/Individual are not eligible to be endorsers for the award either.

-For full details on each award, as well as the new Society and Technical Committee/Special Interest Group awards policies, please visit the Society’s website.
+For full details on each award, as well as the Society and Technical Committee awards policies, please visit the Society’s website.